iljaRa/multi-agent-resource-sharing/README.md

-# argos_altruistic_behavior
+# A C++ based simulation of a collective resource sharing behaviour of an altruistic multi-agent system, using ARGoS.
-Repository for the code corresponding to our research "Modeling the Influence of Social Feedback on Altruism using Multi-Agent Systems".
+Repository for the code corresponding to our research "Modeling the Influence of Social Feedback on Altruism using Multi-Agent Systems" published by the MIT Press https://doi.org/10.1162/isal_a_00256 .

 ## Installation